kkrings/seawater/src/docs/install.rst

 C++ library
 -----------

-From within the project's directory, run the following commands:
+Run the following commands from within the build directory:

 .. code-block:: bash

-   mkdir build
-   cd build
    cmake -DCMAKE_BUILD_TYPE=Release ..
-   make
+   make install

-The library is installed via ``make install``.
-Note that a global installation requires `sudo`.
+A global installation requires `sudo`.
 A different install location can be specified via the `cmake` command line argument ``CMAKE_INSTALL_PREFIX``.

-The library's `cmake` target is copied to the subdirectory ``lib/cmake`` under the install prefix and can be included and used in your own project as shown below:
+The library's `cmake` target is copied to the subdirectory ``lib/cmake`` under the install prefix and can be included and used in your own project as shown
+below:

 .. code-block:: cmake